-The MHP must decide on your appeal within 30 calendar days from when the MHP receives your request for the appeal.
-The timeframes for making a decision may be extended up to 14 calendar days if you request an extension, or if the MHP believes that there is a need for additional information and that the delay is for your benefit.
-An example of when a delay is for your benefit is when the MHP believes it might be able to approve your appeal if it has more time to get information from you or your provider.
+The mental health plan must decide on your appeal within 30 calendar days from when the mental health plan receives your request for the appeal.
+The timeframes for making a decision may be extended up to 14 calendar days if you request an extension, or if the mental health plan believes that there is a need for additional information and that the delay is for your benefit.
+An example of when a delay is for your benefit is when the mental health plan believes it might be able to approve your appeal if it has more time to get information from you or your provider.